Samuelsnv2/Deep-Learning-studies/README.md

 - **Project 2**: [Multilayer Perceptron (MLP)](https://github.com/Samuelsnv2/ML-learning/tree/main/MLP) - This project focuses on implementing a Multilayer Perceptron, a fundamental type of artificial neural network.
 I trained the MLP on various datasets, exploring its capabilities in solving complex classification problems.

    - **Contents**:
+     - `iris_mlp_relu.ipynb`: Implementation of MLP for Iris dataset classification with relu as activation function.
+     - `iris_mlp_tanh.ipynb`: Implementation of MLP for Iris dataset classification with tanh as activation function.
-     - `mlp_iris.py`: Implementation of MLP for Iris dataset classification.
+     - `iris_mlp_sigmoid.ipynb`: Implementation of MLP for Iris dataset classification with sigmoid as activation function.
-     - `mlp_mnist.py`: MLP implementation for recognizing handwritten digits using the MNIST dataset.
+     - `mnist_mlp.ipynb`: MLP implementation for recognizing handwritten digits using the MNIST dataset.
-     - `mlp_custom_dataset.py`: Training MLP on a custom dataset.

    - **Usage**:
      - Check out the individual Python files for specific usage instructions.
-     - Required libraries: NumPy, Keras.
+     - Required libraries: NumPy, TensorFlow, Matplotlib.

 - **Project 3**: [Convolutional Neural Network (CNN)](https://github.com/Samuelsnv2/ML-learning/tree/main/CNN) - This project delves into Convolutional Neural Networks, a powerful deep learning technique essential for image recognition tasks.
 I trained CNNs on datasets like Fashion MNIST, exploring advanced architectures and techniques to enhance accuracy.